 • • •

-Easy work is trimming your word count, as drastically as you’ll let me without altering what you’ve said.
+Easy work is fixing your sentences and trimming your word count, as drastically as you’ll let me without altering what you’ve said.
 Tightening rarely hurts.
 A little harder is eliminating all the times you refer to yourself, that “I” point of view.
 Active verbs, setting, some context help, as does, especially, knowing who’s behind the mask of that “I.” Close-read editing like this is one way of proceeding.

 A third-party global view of structure and how your narrative engages, moves, and resolves is another.
 Or something in between.